dwrobel/flatcam/README.md

 - added messages in the application window title which show the progress in loading a project (which is not thread-safe therefore keeping the app from fully initialize until finished)
 - in NCC Tool added a new parameter (radio button) that offer the choice on the order of the tools both in tools table and in execution of engraving; added as a parameter also in Edit -> Preferences -> Tools -> NCC Tool
 - added possibility to drag & drop FlatCAM config files (*.FlatConfig) into the canvas to be opened into the application
+- added GUI in Paint tool in beginning to add Paint by external reference object

 17.08.2019